LucasDelfino92/morrowindsharp/main.md

 For additional mods that are compatible and supported by Morrowind#, [**follow this link**](https://github.com/Sigourn/morrowind-sharp/blob/master/addon.md).

 # CHANGELOG

+02-07-2022
+- Removed **Morrowind Enhanced Textures Atlased**, as for the time being it is buggy (Visuals).

 02-06-2022
 - Added **Morrowind Enhanced Textures Atlased** (Visuals).